Projected Holstein-Primakoff boson representation of quantum spins for spin wave theory: Discussion and Conclusion

 Some early works\cite{PhysRev.102.1217,RevModPhys.63.1} also tried to address the problem of omitted projection in bosonic representations of spins, including the HP representation\cite{PhysRev.58.1098} and the Dyson-Maleev representation\cite{PhysRev.102.1217, SovPhysJETP.64.654}.
 However, they all involve non-orthogonal basis and therefore additional approximations.
 There are recent works that tried to represent the spin operators as infinite\cite{JPhysAMathGen.32.6687} or finite series\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} of normal-ordered boson operators.
 Ref.~\cite{JPhysAMathGen.32.6687} implemented the exact projection, but did not provide general solutions to the series coefficients, and only considered application to linear spin wave theory.
-Ref.~\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} obtained the same low order terms for $\hat{S}_\pm$ as the results here and in Ref.~\cite{JPhysAMathGen.32.6687}, but they did not consider the projection effect on $\hat{S}_z$ and did not consider application to spin wave theory.
-All these works\cite{JPhysAMathGen.32.6687, PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} did not get the explicit form of the projection operator, and did not realize the importance of the projection operator in obtaining accurate boson interaction terms.
+Ref.~\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007, roberts2025highaccuracyevaluationnonthermalmagnetic} obtained the same low order terms for $\hat{S}_\pm$ as the results here and in Ref.~\cite{JPhysAMathGen.32.6687} \CR{and tried to apply these changed form of spin operators to AFM spin wave theory,} but they did not consider the projection effect on $\hat{S}_z$.
+None of these works\cite{JPhysAMathGen.32.6687, PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} derived the explicit form of the projection operator or realize the importance of the projection operator in obtaining accurate boson interaction terms.

 One important remaining technical problem is to preserve the global $SU(2)$ symmetry for AFM Heisenberg models under this projected representation.
 This symmetry, namely $[\sum_{i} \hat{S}_{i,y}, \hat{H}_{\text{AFM}}]=0$, is preserved order by order in the large-$S$ expansion, which maintains the gaplessness of the Goldstone modes.
 It might be fruitful to combine the large-$S$ expansion and the projected representation to create a better approximation scheme.